21 Things to Do in Campeche Mexico and Insider Tips To Make the Most of Your Trip

-Things to do in Campeche Mexico
+Things to do in Campeche, Mexico

-Campeche’s historic center with its old city walls is a Unesco World Heritage Site, since 1999 and it still conserves its ancient walls and system of fortifications, designed to defend this Caribbean port against pirate attacks from the sea.
+Campeche’s historic center, with its old city walls, is a Unesco World Heritage Site since 1999, and it still conserves its ancient walls and system of fortifications, designed to defend this Caribbean port against pirate attacks from the sea.

 I loved the unique vibe of this city and its historical feel.

-Here below find all the things you can do in Campeche city and Campeche state.
+Below, you can find all the things you can do in Campeche city and Campeche state.

-In fact, being a harbor town and the second most important commercial center in the Gulf of Mexico, after Merida, made Campeche one of the most haunted cities by the aggressive pirates and corsairs in the Caribbean sea.
+In fact, being a harbor town and the second most important commercial center in the Gulf of Mexico, after Merida, made Campeche one of the most haunted cities by the aggressive pirates and corsairs in the Caribbean Sea.

 Later on, at the beginning of the 18th century, in order to reinforce the protection, another two forts were built in addition to the hexagonal walls, the redoubt of San Jose on the East Hill of the village and the fuerte San Miguel on the West Hill, as well as the batteries of San Lucas, San Matias and San Luis, examples of the military architecture of the 17th and 18th centuries.
 (SOURCE – UNESCO SITE)

-Among other historical buildings, you must visit, Plaza Mayor, overseen by the magnificent Cathedral of the Immaculate Conception, and several other churches, scattered around the historical center, the Toro theatre and the municipal archives.
+Among other historical buildings, you must visit Plaza Mayor, overseen by the magnificent Cathedral of the Immaculate Conception, and several other churches, scattered around the historical center, the Toro theatre, and the municipal archives.

 The Cathedral of Our Lady of the Immaculate Conception is, in fact, one of the most beautiful religious buildings in the Yucatan Peninsula.
 It is baroque in style, with two large towers, and was built in 1705.